benshimonz/V1/README.md

 - Lists [1], [2] and [3] may not intersect
 - M1 appear on left of every entity mentioned in lists [1], [2] and [3]
 - Except for '&' quantifer - M1 filter cannot start a quantifier's branch
+- For the entity directly left of the filter: '←' is used instead of _et_.
+Similarly, for the entity directly right of the filter: '→' is used instead of _et_

 If list [1] is not given: